 Christmas reached a sort of zenith in America in the 1950s.
 It was a glorious time for home, family and Christmas.
 Maybe it was the aftermath of the war and the prosperity that followed that made everything so Christmasy.

 Or maybe it was just those crazy 50s novelty songs, all that sentimentality and brave new inventions like spray snow and angel hair that made the difference.
 Who knows?

 But, wait -- we have to expand our list just a bit.

 1) Emmet Otter's Jugband Christmas - This Muppets Christmas TV event is a heart-tugger and remains true to the Christmas spirit -- a childhood favorite that carries on into adulthood.

 2) A Charlie Brown Christmas - Surprisingly meaningful, if not downright religious.
 The music, the meaning, the simple, heartfelt animation and the distinct characters all make it super-special.

 3) Home Alone - The first movie (not the sequel) is still the best.
 The whole story revolves around Christmas.

 4) O. Henry's The Gift of the Magi. about a young couple who are short of money but desperately want to buy each other Christmas gifts.
 Unbeknownst to Jim, Della sells her most valuable possession, her beautiful hair, in order to buy a platinum fob chain for Jim's watch; while unbeknownst to Della, Jim sells his own most valuable possession, his watch, to buy jeweled combs for Della's hair.
 The essential premise of this story has been copied, re-worked, parodied, and otherwise re-told countless times in the century since it was written.

 5) Christmas In Connecticut.
-The original film with Barbara Stanwyck and Sydney Greenstreet is great fun.
+Though it has been revived in an updated version with Dyan Cannon and yet again since then, the original film with Barbara Stanwyck and Sydney Greenstreet remains great fun.